Series of Analyzers and Power Supply

 - Thermal analyzers and thermal measurement devices

 - Other measurement devices and analyzers

-Separation analyzers, thermal analyzers/thermal measurement devices, and other measurement devices/analyzers are divided into those that measure fluorescence and light absorption with photodiodes and those that measure stress and thermal conductivity with current values, which are similar to electrochemical analyzers.
-In any cases, they are finally detected as current or voltage fluctuation and converted to digital data using A/D conversion.
-Therefore, how to remove noise components such as voltage fluctuation and ripple that affect those is a big problem.
+3. Separation analyzers, thermal analyzers/thermal measurement devices, and other measurement devices/analyzers are divided into those that measure fluorescence and light absorption with photodiodes and those that measure stress and thermal conductivity with current values, similar to electrochemical analyzers.
+Once the pertinent values are detected as current or voltage fluctuation, they are converted to digital data using A/D conversion.
+Therefore, removing the noise components such as voltage fluctuation and ripple effects has been a major concern.

-Common to these analyzers is that there is some kind of radiation source.
-All of these devices are used as radiation sources, and analysis is performed by detecting the transmitted light and reflected light.
-Of course, there are many sources like electron beams, X-rays, lasers, ultraviolet rays, visible rays, infrared rays, etc. depending on the device.
-The important thing is that the radiation source is stable.
-Variations in brightness (intensity) can cause error in recording changes.
-In order to stabilize the radiation source, the power supply must be stable.
-If the power supply is unstable or ripples appear, it causes deterioration of observation accuracy.
+Common to these analyzers is the presence of a radiation source.
+All of these devices are used as radiation sources, and analysis is performed by detecting the transmitted and reflected light.
+While there are many sources, such as electron beams, X-rays, lasers, ultraviolet rays, visible rays, and infrared rays, depending on the device, the crucial factor is that the radiation source be stable.
+Variations in brightness (intensity) can cause errors in recording changes.
+To stabilize the radiation source, the power supply must also be stable.
+If the power supply is unstable or ripples appear, deterioration of the observation accuracy results.

-On the other hand, stability is also required on the detectors.
-Photomultiplier (PMT: Photomultiplier tube), APD (avalanche photodiode), photodiodes such as PIN, CCD, CMOS, etc. also convert charges according to the energy and number of photons received by the device into voltage.
-Therefore, if the power supply is not stable during this voltage conversion, the observation results such as resolution will be adversely affected.
+Furthermore, stability is also required in the detectors.
+Photomultiplier (PMT: Photomultiplier tube), avalanche photodiode (APD), and photodiodes such as PIN, CCD, and CMOS also convert charges based on the energy and number of photons received by the device into voltage.
+Therefore, if the power supply is not stable during this voltage conversion, the observation results, such as resolution, would be adversely affected.

-To stabilize the power supply and obtain a measurement result with a small error, several points need to be noted.
+To stabilize the power supply and obtain a measurement result with a small error margin, the following aspects need to be considered:

 - Thermal noise